gwangmu/squashfused/README.md

 ### Install

-Installation requires `root` privileges one-time.
-Close this repository and, in the root directory,
+ 1. Clone this repository and run `make install` as `root`.

 ```
 $ sudo make install
 ```

-Reboot the system to start the Squashfused server (systemd unit), or manually start it:
+2. Reboot the system to start the Squashfused server (systemd unit), or manually start it:

 ```
 $ systemctl --user daemon-reload